seanbow/object_pose_detection/README.md

 1. Modify [this](object_keypoint_detector/launch/human_mesh_darknet.launch) launch file to point to the right model and camera topic.
 1. Run the launch file.

+## Citations

+If you use this code in an academic publication, please cite the following work:

+Sean L. Bowman, Nikolay Atanasov, Kostas Daniilidis, and George J. Pappas.
+"Probabilistic data association for semantic slam", in IEEE International
+Conference on Robotics and Automation (ICRA), 2017. doi: 10.1109/ICRA.2017.7989203.

 This technology is the subject of US Patent 11,187,536